BrockmannFabian/BrockmannFabian.github.io/content/project/Night Charging/index.md

 ---
-title: Charging Cost minimization
+title: Charging Cost Minimization
-summary: Write about your project here...
+summary: Explore the potential of shifting your EV charging sessions from evening to night!
 tags:
   - private vehicle
 date: 2024-01-01